Creative Compassion Focused Psychotherapist

 I endeavour to be inclusive in my delivery of both group and 1:2:1 therapeutic and educational work.
 I take into consideration different needs, understandings and backgrounds so all can engage in a safe and beneficial way.
 I am fortunate that I work in a team that is multi-racial, different ages, wide range of cultures, religions, orientations and physical abilities and interests.
 We celebrate each individual’s unique qualities and I learn new things about the diversity of human life everyday.

-I am an accredited member of the National Counselling Society (NCS) and follow the NCS Ethical Framework guidelines in my work.
+I am an accredited member of the National Counselling & Psychotherapy Society (NCPS) and follow the NCPS Ethical Framework guidelines in my work.

 I maintain clinical work standards by taking part in private supervision sessions each month.